 Dock helps companies transform the customer experience from intro call to implementation and beyond.
 We’ll help you build a repeatable process across the customer lifecycle.

 Below you’ll find a number of example templates to help customers imagine what they can create with Dock.

 - Enterprise Deal Collaboration: as you move up-market, deals get more complex and you need to manage many stakeholders.
 Dock's Mutual Action plans help sales reps guide their champion through the buying process, while also providing a sales deal room to organize all the elements of the deal.

 - SMB Commercial Sales: companies are using Dock to create a repeatable sales motion for transactional sales.
-Dock’s demo follow up email makes it easier (and faster) to follow up with prospects after a demo call and send over personalized follow up material
+Dock’s demo follow-up template makes it easier (and faster) to follow up with prospects after a demo call and send over personalized follow-up material

 - Dynamic Proposal Creation: instead of a PDF, sales teams are using Dock to create dynamic proposals with Loom videos, downloadable assets, GIFs, charts and more.